krivenko/som/doc/documentation.rst

 Running SOM to analytically continue input data requires writing a simple Python script.
-Details of the script will vary depending on the physical quantity to be continued, and its representation (function of imaginary time, Matsubara frequencies, or a list of the Legendre basis coefficients).
-Nonetheless, a typical script will the following basic parts.
+Details of the script will vary depending on the physical quantity to be continued, and on its representation (function of imaginary time, Matsubara frequencies, or a list of the Legendre basis coefficients).
+Nonetheless, a typical script will have the following basic parts.

 * Import TRIQS and SOM Python modules.